fmarga/fmarga/README.md

 I am passionate about technology and trying to learn all about software development I can

-:computer: Here I share my studies (about JS and Ruby on Rails, mostly)
+:computer: Here I share my studies (about JS, Ruby on Rails and Golang, mostly)

 You can find some of my notes [here](https://gist.github.com/fmarga) (portuguese).
 This is a gist of the contents I am currently studying